Emmotes/ic_spoilers/docs/bastion.md

 > "key": "bastion_room_unlock_hint",
 > "contents": "Once you've met the requirements, click this icon to unlock the $roomName"

+> "key": "bastion_buff_dialog_desc",
+> "contents": "Your Bastion Buff increases the damage of all your adventuring parties based on your progress unlocking and leveling up your Bastion and your progress with your Collection."

+> "key": "bastion_buff_dialog_title",
+> "contents": "Bastion Buff"

+> "key": "bastion_buff_dialog_guide_quests",
+> "contents": "$amount% bonus for each Guide Quest completed"

+> "key": "bastion_buff_dialog_collection_quests",
+> "contents": "$amount% bonus for each Collection Quest completed"

+> "key": "bastion_buff_dialog_bastion_lvl",
+> "contents": "$amount% bonus for each Bastion Level"

+> "key": "bastion_buff_dialog_library_lvl",
+> "contents": "$amount% bonus for each Library Level"

+> "key": "bastion_buff_dialog_uncommon_trophies",
+> "contents": "$amount% bonus for each uncommon Trophy owned"

+> "key": "bastion_buff_dialog_rare_trophies",
+> "contents": "$amount% bonus for each rare Trophy owned"

+> "key": "bastion_buff_dialog_epic_trophies",
+> "contents": "$amount% bonus for each epic Trophy owned"

+> "key": "bastion_buff_dialog_total_buff_text",
+> "contents": "Increases the damage of all Champions by $amount%"

 [Back to Top](#top)

 *Last Modified: {{ site.time }}*